 HOPE has been regularly active in eHealth as a member of the eHealth Stakeholder Group (eHSG).
-Established by the Commission in 2012 and renewed in 2016, this group currently comprises 30 European umbrella organisations representing different groups like health professionals and managers, patients and consumers, industry, and standardisation bodies.
+Established by the Commission in 2012 and renewed in 2016 and in 2020, this group currently comprises 40 European umbrella organisations representing different groups like health professionals and managers, patients and consumers, industry, and standardisation bodies.
 Its aim is to ensure an informed dialogue with the European Commission and to add value to policy design and implementation.

 On 20 July 2017, the European Commission had launched the public consultation on digital transformation on health and care to which HOPE contributed.